zbalkan/wazuhevtx/README.md

 # wazuh-evtx

-A Python tool that parses EVTX files and converts them into JSON formatted logs similar to Wazuh agent does.
-It is designed as a helper for `wazuh-logtest` tool.
+A Python tool that parses EVTX files and converts them into JSON formatted logs mimicking Wazuh agent behavior in version 4.x. wazuh-evtx is designed as a helper for `wazuh-logtest` tool.

 Now, you can test your detection capabilities by replaying known attack samples such as [Windows EVTX Samples](https://github.com/sbousseaden/EVTX-ATTACK-SAMPLES).